zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    "default".

-   :id: The ID associated with a logging stream from which to remove the
+   :param id: The ID associated with a logging stream from which to remove the
        default filter.